-Follow up evaluations were reported for 39 infants ranging in age from 4 months to 16 years, including 2 children for whom age at follow up was not specified.
+Follow-up evaluations were reported for 39 infants ranging in age from 4 months to 16 years, including 2 children for whom age at follow-up was not specified.
 Normal health and development were observed in all of these children.
-Chronic bronchitis, recurrent otitis media, and asthma were reported for one child each (Cardonick et al. 2010).
+Chronic bronchitis, recurrent otitis media, and asthma were reported for 1 child each (Cardonick et al. 2010).

-5.13.5 Summary of Pregnancy Outcomes for dacarbazine
+5.13.5 Summary of Pregnancy Outcomes for Dacarbazine

-In utero exposure to dacarbazine was documented for 57 pregnancies (58 conceptuses due to one set of twins) (Table 77).
-Overall, the raw apparent rate of major malformations among all dacarbazineexposed offspring, regardless of the nature of the malformations or the gestational stage at exposure, was 4% (2/54 based on 53 liveborn infants and examination of the fetus of 1 induced abortion).
+In utero exposure to dacarbazine was documented for 57 pregnancies (58 conceptuses on account of 1 set of twins) (Table 82).
+Overall, the raw apparent rate of major malformations among all dacarbazine-exposed offspring, regardless of the nature of the malformations or the gestational stage at exposure, was 4% (2/54, based on 53 liveborn infants and examination of the fetus of 1 induced abortion) (Table 41).
 As a point of reference, the prevalence of major malformations in the general population of the US is 3% (Correa et al. 2007).
-Major malformations were observed in one infant with first trimester exposure to dacarbazine.
-One newborn had a floating thumb malformation, which consists of partial agenesis of a metacarpal bone and hypoplasia of two phalanges (Dilek et al. 2006).
+Major malformations were observed in 1 infant with first-trimester exposure to dacarbazine.
+One newborn had a floating thumb malformation, which consisted of partial agenesis of a metacarpal bone and hypoplasia of 2 phalanges (Dilek et al. 2006).
 Distal limb skeletal malformations have also been reported in developmental toxicity studies of rats and rabbits following exposure to dacarbazine during organogenesis.
 Thus, the apparent rate of major malformations following exposure to dacarbazine during the first trimester was 11% (1/9 conceptuses).
-One major malformation was observed in one infant with exposure in the second and third trimesters to dacarbazine in polytherapy: syndactyly of the 4th and 5th fingers (Cardonick et al. 2010).
+One major malformation was observed in 1 infant with exposure in the second and third trimesters to dacarbazine in polytherapy: syndactyly of the fourth and fifth fingers (Cardonick et al. 2010).
 However, the occurrence of syndactyly was unlikely to have resulted from chemotherapy exposure after the period of organogenesis (during the first trimester).
-Therefore, the adjusted apparent rate of major malformations possibly attributable to exposure to dacarbazine in the second and/or third trimester only is 0% (0/45 conceptuses based on 45 liveborn infants).
+Therefore, the adjusted apparent rate of major malformations possibly attributable to exposure to dacarbazine in the second and/ or third trimester only is 0% (0/45 conceptuses, based on 45 liveborn infants).

-5.14 DAUNORUBICIN
+5.14 Daunorubicin